-In many ways, Andrew’s literary career was kick-started in 2000 when his novel manuscript Tumulus was selected as the winner of the inaugural Dundee Book Prize.
-The award ceremony featured on the Scottish six o’clock TV news and he was widely tipped for literary stardom. https://app.dundee.ac.uk/pressreleases/prfeb00/tumulus.htm
+Andrew’s literary career was kick-started in 1999 when his novel manuscript Tumulus was selected from 84 entries as the winner of the inaugural £6000 Dundee Book Prize.
+The prestigious award ceremony lunch in which Scotland’s Makar, Liz Lochhead presented Andrew with the trophy and cheque, featured on the Scottish six o’clock TV news and he was widely tipped for literary success. https://app.dundee.ac.uk/pressreleases/prfeb00/tumulus.htm

-After taking early retiral from his post as press officer to Scottish politicians in 2016, he began to write political thriller novels under the pen-name of Andrew Scott.
-The first two titles in the Willie Morton series, Deadly Secrecy and Scotched Nation were published in February and October 2019.
-A third, Oblivion’s Ghost launched online in June 2020 and a fourth, Sovereign Cause appeared in June 2021.
-These are proving increasingly successful due to their topicality and have attracted positive reviews in newspapers and online.
-Willie Morton stalks the undergrowth of the Scottish independence debate and comes into conflict with a British establishment outraged by the prospect of constitutional change.
-The series is available in paperback in selected bookshops and online and as Kindle eBooks and both can be ordered directly from his Amazon author page: https://amzn.to/2ZTuoCV
+After leaving this post in 2017 to return to his writing fulltime, he began a series of provocative and pacy political thrillers, the Willie Morton Investigations series, under the slightly-truncated pen-name of Andrew Scott, which he thought would look better on the front jacket.
+The first two titles, Deadly Secrecy and Scotched Nation were published in February and October 2019.
+Scotched Nation is also available as an audiobook, narrated by former BBC presenter David Sillars.
+Oblivion’s Ghost launched online in June 2020 and a fourth, Sovereign Cause appeared in June 2021.
+In 2024, Deadly Secrecy was the first to be relaunched with wider bookshop distribution by Lomond Books, along with a brand-new second title in the series, Suspect Loyalties.
+These have attracted positive reviews in newspapers and online.
+Readers like the cheekiness, the irony and the subtle humour of Willie Morton who stalks the undergrowth of the Scottish independence debate.
+The urbane Morton, a rugby man and FP of George Watson’s is often in conflict with a British establishment outraged by the prospect of constitutional change.
+The series is available in paperback in selected bookshops and online and as Kindle eBooks and can be ordered directly from his Amazon author page: https://amzn.to/2ZTuoCV

-Andrew is the author of ten published non-fiction books including highly-regarded biographies of Alexander Trocchi (‘excellent’ Colin Wilson, Literary Review), and John Graham of Claverhouse which have been reprinted.
-He has written several commissioned books on the history and culture of the city of Dundee which have proved popular and some have been reprinted in several editions over decades.
+Andrew is the author of ten published non-fiction books including highly-regarded biographies of Alexander Trocchi (‘excellent’ Colin Wilson, Literary Review), and John Graham of Claverhouse, both of which have been reprinted.
+Several commissioned books on the history and culture of the city of Dundee have proved popular and some have been reprinted in several editions over many years.

-Andrew has had a parallel career in media, having worked as a freelance journalist (mainly writing for The Herald, Scotsman, Sunday Herald and Scotland on Sunday), as a creative writing tutor and undertook a nine year stint as a press officer for three parliamentarians in two parliaments.
+Andrew has had a parallel career in media, having worked as a freelance journalist (mainly writing for The Herald, Scotsman, Sunday Herald and Scotland on Sunday), with a stint as book reviewer at the Sunday Herald,.
+During his nine years in the FE sector he also worked as a creative writing tutor.
+He presently writes a culture column for the monthly newspaper Scots Independent.

-Andrew’s main interest is fiction writing.
-He is a member of the Society of Authors and Scottish P.E.N. and a long-term former member of the N.U.J.
+Andrew’s main interest is, however, fiction writing.
+He is a member of the Society of Authors, Scottish P.E.N., the Federation of Scottish Writers and is a long-term former member of the N.U.J.

 https://archiveshub.jisc.ac.uk/search/archives/6113ef47-3f03-36f8-ae70-8340d217b611